coredns/coredns.io/content/plugins/transfer.md

  *  `to` **ADDRESS...** The hosts *transfer* will transfer to.
 Use `*` to permit transfers to all addresses.
 Zone change notifications are sent to all **ADDRESS** that are an IP address or an IP address and port e.g. `1.2.3.4`, `12:34::56`, `1.2.3.4:5300`, `[12:34::56]:5300`.
     `to` may be specified multiple times.
+(Please note that notifications is currently not implemented.)

 You can use the _acl_ plugin to further restrict hosts permitted to receive a zone transfer.
 See example below.